tejones/retailstoreofthefuture/recommendation-service/README.md

 ## Mock event endpoints
-For testing purposes, there are two endpoints that simulate events ("entry event", "focus event"), as if they would appear on dedicated Kafka topic.
+For testing purposes, there are two endpoints that simulate events ("entry event", "focus event"), as if they would appear on dedicated MQTT topic.

-This way, event processing logic can be tested without Kafka, for example:
+This way, event processing logic can be tested without MQTT, for example:
 ```bash
 curl -X 'POST' \
   'http://127.0.0.1:8000/mock_entry' \